syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Print-Grid.md

 # Print

 Use the `print()` method from grid instance to print the grid.
-You can add print option in Toolbar item by adding `printgrid` in `toolbar-items`.
+You can add print option in Toolbar item by adding `printGrid` in `toolbar-items`.

 {% tabs %}
 {% highlight razor %}